landjas09/Secure-Ready-Battery-Powered-Edge-Logger/hardware/rev2_secure-edge-logger/README.md

 ## Planned Additions

 - **Enclosure design (SolidWorks)** — case built around the Rev 2 board's exported KiCad STEP file, with cutouts for the USB-C port, BOOT/EN buttons, status LEDs, SD card slot, and a light-transmissive window over the ambient light sensor.
-- **Firmware-level use of the SE050E2** — provisioning device keys and implementing signing/authentication flows, moving the board from *secure-ready* to actually secured.
-- **Battery runtime characterization** — active/sleep current measurement once hardware is available, to validate real-world battery life against the BQ27441's reporting.

 ---